 Food Allergy Warning:

-Montana State University Food Services makes every attempt to identify the eight most common allergens in food items served in the residence dining halls.
-The residence hall kitchens, and the Fat Cat Bakery and Skinny Kitty Salads, however, are NOT allergen or gluten free.
+MSU Culinary Services makes every attempt to identify the eight most common allergens in food items served in the residence dining halls.
+The residence hall kitchens, and the Indulge Bakery and Salad Department, however, are NOT allergen or gluten free.
 Every effort is made to safely prepare and serve foods, including those items with peanuts and tree nuts, but there is always a risk of cross contamination of allergens or gluten.